Die oberen Ausstellungsräume sind aktuell nicht barrierefrei erreichbar.

 ANDREAS BRÄUNSDORF

 Andreas Bräunsdorf, born in Dohna in 1970, studied at the Dresden Academy of Fine Arts and was a master student of Ralf Kerbach.
-He lives and works at Scharfenberg Castle.
+He lived and worked at Scharfenberg Castle. in 2025, Andreas Bräunsdorf died shortly before his 55th birthday.

-We are showing the artist's first solo exhibition in a museum; you can purchase the catalogue published for the exhibition at the museum.
+in 2024, we showed the artist's first solo exhibition in a museum; the catalogue published for the exhibition can be purchased at the museum or online.